BekaValentine/cyberpunk_game/covert_entry_techniques.md

   - LOS line of sight
   - REC image, sound
   - INF mere information / knowledge

+- what signals are there that the attack was successful?
+  - OPN door opens, knobs/handles turn
+  - IND indicator lights go green, indicator sound is played
+  - REM mechanism is removed, falls away, etc.

 # things to keep in mind